nixer-io/nixer-io.github.io/getting-started.md

 FailedLoginRatioRegistry : FAILED_LOGIN_RATIO event was caught with ratio: 1.0
 .BehaviorExecutionFilter : Executing behavior: CAPTCHA
 ```
 Because in the data we only have non-existing users, failed-login-ratio is 100%.
-When limit for `minimumSampleSize` is exceeded (10 attempts), all further attempts are required captcha which is not solved by this test, which causes assertion failure.
+When limit for `minimumSampleSize` is exceeded (10 attempts), all further attempts are required captcha which is not solved by this test, which causes the assertion failure.

-Now, let's examine how the application would act if there would be successfull login attempts in the data as well.
+Now, let's examine how the application would act if there would be successful login attempts in the data as well.
 Let's open `test-cs.data.csv` file in in `e2e-tests` directory.
 For this example I will modify head of the file by adding correct `demo:demo` login attempts:
 ```
 demo,demo,true
 demo,demo,true